Washington Park

 WEST SIDE OF LINCOLN STREET

 On the west side of Lincoln Street, signs and shelters existed in the first few years, but not much else.
 One of the reasons for this was that the park district had no money.
 It was a very young organization that was in debt from land purchases (Heyl property, Meadow Valley Park in 1971, Neptune Swim Club in 1972).
-The numerous contributions to the park that were made by local organizations were crucial at the time because of the park district’s financial standing.
+The numerous contributions to the park made by local organizations were crucial at the time because of the park district’s financial standing.

 The Washington Jaycees had bigger plans.
 They wanted to finance a $10,000 playground in the center of the flat area, a centerpiece of the park.
-The club’s initial vision was an eight-piece playground surrounded by chain link fence.
+The club’s initial vision was an eight-piece playground surrounded by a chain link fence.

 The Jaycees playground was constructed and opened for play in the spring of 1974.
 Early on, the huge popularity of the playground, especially the tornado slide, led the park district to hire a playground supervisor for a few months until things calmed down.
-Also due to the significant uptick in activity in this area of the park, the Washington Rotary constructed a shelter near the playground, built by Wesley Wenger.
+Also, due to the significant uptick in activity in this area of the park, the Washington Rotary constructed a shelter near the playground built by Wesley Wenger.

 Wesley Wenger built another shelter in 1976 near the Stratford Drive entrance at cost for the park district.
 Because of his enormous contributions to the park, that shelter was named after Wenger.
 Due to donations from Washington plumber Dick Rich, the Wenger shelter has restrooms.
 It also includes a fireplace and storage area.